...

 Fact 3: Verified Email Append Protects Your Sender Reputation

-Appending emails is effective when you verify the results.
-Without strong validation, brands face a real risk of high bounce rates, spam traps, and long-term domain damage, making it harder for email to reach the inbox.
+Appending emails works best when the results are verified.
+Without proper validation, brands risk high bounce rates, spam traps, and long-term domain damage.
+That makes it harder for future email marketing campaigns to reach the inbox.

 Fact 4: Email Append Improves Marketing ROI Across Channels

-By appending missing emails to customer profiles, marketers restore lost segments, improve personalization accuracy, and ensure that each customer receives the right sequence at the right time.
+By appending missing emails to customer profiles, marketers can restore lost segments, improve personalization, and make sure contacts receive marketing messages at the right time.

-Once you add and verify an email, attribution improves, targeting becomes more precise, and customers flow across channels rather than being treated as disconnected data points.
+Once you add and verify an email, your marketing strategies become more precise.
+Attribution improves, targeting becomes stronger, and customers can move across marketing channels without being treated as disconnected records.

 Fact 6: Email Append Is Not the Same as Buying Lists

-Is email appending similar to purchasing email lists?
-Definitely, not!
-Buying lists introduces cold, non-consensual contacts who have never interacted with your brand.
-Those tactics backfire because you end up with high bounce rates, spam complaints, and a pile of avoidable legal issues.
+Buying lists introduces cold contacts who have never interacted with your brand.
+That approach often leads to high bounce rates, spam complaints, and avoidable compliance issues.

 Fact 7: Compliance and Privacy Matter More Than Ever

-When email append is done properly, it fits within GDPR, CCPA, and CAN-SPAM because you’re simply updating the details of people who already have a connection with your brand.
+When email append is done properly, it can fit within privacy-conscious marketing practices because you are updating records for people who already have a relationship with your brand.
+Still, your team should follow best practices and treat appended emails carefully.

-Example: A renowned store sends over the names and phone numbers it collected at checkout when no email address was provided.
+Example: A retail store sends over the names and phone numbers it collected at checkout when no email address was provided.

-The append provider, like The Data Group, compares your records against large, vetted databases to find the most likely email match for each person.
+The provider compares your records against large, vetted data sources to find the most likely match for each person.

 Example: If you submit “Sarah Jones, 123 Main Street, Philadelphia, PA 19103,” the system looks for a Sarah Jones at that address with a confirmed opt-in email address.

-Example: If a customer’s old email is dead, the system finds their newer Gmail address instead.
+Example: If a customer’s old email is inactive, the system may identify a newer Gmail address instead.

-Before the results come back to you, the emails are checked to make sure they actually work.
-This includes things like testing the mailbox, checking the domain, and filtering out anything that looks risky.
+Before results are returned, the emails are checked to make sure they actually work.
+This includes mailbox testing, domain checks, and filtering out risky addresses.

-Example: If an address seems fine at first glance but the domain stopped accepting mail recently, it gets flagged and removed.
+Example: If an address looks valid but the domain recently stopped accepting mail, it gets flagged and removed.

-You then receive a cleaned, updated version of your file with new, verified email addresses added beside each matching record.
-From there, you load it into your CRM, marketing automation platform, or ads platform.
+You receive a cleaned, updated version of your file with verified email addresses added beside each matching record.
+From there, you can load the file into your CRM, marketing automation platform, or ads platform.

-Example: A conference organizer takes their enriched list and drops it into their retargeting and follow-up campaigns.
+Example: A conference organizer uploads the enriched list into retargeting and follow-up campaigns to improve attendance and engagement.

 What to Look For in a Trusted Email Append Provider